Killercodes/Code-Demo-Tutorial/Tutorial/MSCRM Plugin Bible.md

 > The **OrganizationService** is what is used to communicate with CRM to perform CRUD and CRM business processes.

 > Input and output parameters are optional, but they provide a great way to save additional time in retrieve information.
 This also allows for information to be passed as the workflow is being executed to other steps.
-To retrieve a value from an input parameter, use the `GetValue()` method, and to set a value to an output parameter, use the `SetValue()` method.
+To retrieve a value from an input parameter, use the `Get<T>()` method, and to set a value to an output parameter, use the `Set<T>()` method.